 Shingrix is a vaccine that is used to protect against shingles, a painful rash caused by the reactivation of the varicella-zoster virus.
 While the vaccine is highly effective, it can also cause side effects in some individuals.
 The timing of these side effects can vary from person to person, but in general, they typically start within a few hours to a few days after receiving the vaccine.
-In this article, we will explore the common side effects of Shingrix and when they typically occur.
+In this article, we will explore how soon do side effects start after shingrix, its importance, and much more.

 What is Shingrix?